Giant gravitons in twisted holography: Two-point functions of modified determinants

 The general strategy to calculate correlation functions of two determinants and two single-trace operators is to employ the formula (\ref{eq:normalZ}), which in this case takes the form

 We insert it to the correlation function\footnote{The normal ordered product $:\;:_Z$ introduced in section \ref{sec:corre}, means we do not contact symplectic bosons within the exponent.}

 We can study terms at the highest order in $N$ using diagrammatics explained in section \ref{sec:corre}.
-We need at least one contraction between each of the single trace operators and the determinant operators in order for the contour integrals in (\ref{eq:aadd}) not to vanish.
+We need at least one contraction between each of the single-trace operators and the determinant operators in order for the contour integrals in (\ref{eq:aadd}) to not vanish.
 In the large $N$ limit, the dominant ribbon graphs are of order $N^1$ and have the topology of a disk with one fermion boundary.

 All such possible diagrams are shown in figure \ref{fig:diag}.
-The two single trace operators are connected by a certain number of ``inner'' $Z$ propagators:
+The two single-trace operators are connected by a certain number of ``inner'' $Z$ propagators:

 The remaining fields are contracted with fermion vertices, $\bar\psi_1 Y(\infty)\psi_1$ or $\bar\psi_2 X(0)\psi_2$, along the unique closed flavour loop.
 As we go along the flavour loop, we encounter first the sequence of fermionic vertices contracted with the first single-trace operator $A_m(v';z')$ and then the sequence of fermionic vertices contracted with the second single-trace operator $A_n(v;z)$.
 The contractions are: